fbpx Skip to content

 Workers in Industrial and Occupational Settings

 Individuals employed in industries involving the production or use of chemicals face high risk of exposure.
-This includes workers in manufacturing, construction, laboratories, and other settings where hazardous substances are handled.
+This includes workers in manufacturing, logistics, construction, laboratories, and other settings where hazardous substances are handled.

 Healthcare Professionals